Xcacel Beach’s Hidden Treasure: The Stunning Cenote Within

 The trip to Xcalcel costs 35 pesos per person and takes less than 30 minutes.

-I always recommend renting a car when visiting Quintana Roo, it is cheaper, easier, and you can see several places in a short time.
+I always recommend renting a car when visiting Quintana Roo, it is cheaper and easier, and you can see several places in a short time.

-Suppose you are in Playa del Carmen, as from Tulum, you can also get there by car or public transport (it’s around 40 minutes).
+If you are in Playa del Carmen, from Tulum, you can also get there by car or public transport (around 40 minutes).
 Don’t forget to tell the driver to get off at Xcacel-Xcacelito.

 Xcacel Beach and the Sea Turtle Sanctuary

-This ecological reserve is strictly protected (in 1998, it was designated a protected area), which allows the ecosystem of dunes to serve as a natural barrier with its low but strong vegetation that sinks into the sand.
+This ecological reserve is strictly protected (in 1998, it was designated a protected area), allowing the dune ecosystem to serve as a natural barrier with its low but strong vegetation that sinks into the sand.

 Although the beach is still pretty quiet in Xcacel, people are starting to come from other places, and tourists are looking for more isolated areas not as crowded as Playa del Carmen or Akumal.